 Explore the mountains and castles of Bavaria and cruise down the gentle Danube

-Bavaria's magnificent castles, mysterious forests and magical mountains are the backdrop to this majestic tour, uncovering many hidden gems in the historic kingdom of Bavaria.
+Bavaria's magnificent castles, mysterious forests and magical mountains are the backdrops to this majestic tour, uncovering many hidden gems in the historic kingdom of Bavaria.
 Discover fairytale Neuschwanstein Castle and ride the Bavarian Zugspitz Mountain Railroad, from our base in the charming village of Füssen.

 Cruise itinerary is also available from Passau to Budapest based on your travel preference.